 History and Background

 Traditional Chinese Medicine originates back 3,000-5,000 years ago in China.
 It is one of the oldest and most long-standing health care systems in the world and is globally gaining more popularity.
 As a doctor of Traditional Chinese Medicine (Dr.TCM), Dr.Vallée is able to recognize exactly what is causing these patterns of disharmony, which can be related to lifestyle, nutrition, habits, thought processes, our environment or surroundings.
 She can offer practical and effective methods to making the appropriate adjustments and treatment plan.
-These include acupuncture, herbal medicine, nutritional advice, moxibustion, cupping, Qi Gong exercises, tuina massage or regenerative injection therapies.
+These include acupuncture, herbal medicine, nutritional advice, moxibustion, cupping, gentle exercises, or tuina massage.
 A combination of all systems creates an ideal environment for healing and health.
 This approach to health, although different from what we have grown accustomed to here in the West, can be used in conjunction with western medicine to great effect.
 This is evident today in China and other parts of Asia, where TCM delivers over 40% of healthcare services alongside a thriving western medical system.
 We must make use of the best treatment methods we have today and work together in complete synergy.

 Prevention is the best medicine

 Just like your car, your body needs regular maintenance so it can keep running smoothly.
 You take your car in to the mechanics for a regular checkup, oil change and tire rotation so it can run at an optimum level.
 Everyday wear and tear eventually takes a toll and if you neglect your automobile things start to break down.
 The body is no different from a car in this sense.
 If you see the oil light go on, it's usually too late for an oil change and far more complex problems can occur.
 If you neglect your health until something is wrong you can run into serious issues.
 It's easier to be pro-active about your health than reactive.